PacktPublishing/SEO-Secrets-of-Google-Expired-Domains-and-301-Redirects/README.md

-# SEO Secrets of Google: Expired Domains and 301 Redirects [Video]
+# Software Automation Using Puppet For Beginners [Video]
-This is the code repository for SEO Secrets of Google: Expired Domains and 301 Redirects [Video] (https://www.packtpub.com/web-development/seo-secrets-google-expired-domains-and-301-redirects-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for Software Automation Using Puppet For Beginners [Video](https://www.packtpub.com/virtualization-and-cloud/software-automation-using-puppet-beginners-video?utm_source=github&utm_medium=repository&utm_campaign=9781789614053), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
 About